Char Bouba war: Consequences

-As a result of their absolute defeat the Zawaya relinquished all claims to political or military authority and paid tribute to the Hassan for their protection.
+As a result of their defeat the Zawaya relinquished all claims to political or military authority and paid tribute to the Hassan for their protection.
 Hassani warriors were given the right to drink the milk from Zawaya herds and access to a third of the water from Zawaya wells.
 Zawaya also had to accommodate passing Hassani for three days.
 The Zawaya were also broken up as a group amongst the Hassani, with each Hassani group having its own Zawaya.
-In general however the conditions endured by the Zawaya differed little from those experienced before the war.
-Although defeated, the war had the result of adding militancy to the Zawaya religious teaching, which in turn spread to neighbouring countries in the Sudan.
+In general however the conditions endured by the Zawaya differed little from those before the war.
+Politically, however, they were now powerless.
+Instead, the Emirates of Trarza and Brakna were established with the active military support of the Sultan of Morocco, and became major players in the lucrative gum trade.
+These emirates became active and permanent fixtures of the Senegambian political mix, exerting constant military pressure on their neighbors to the south.